-When you enable sensitivity analysis, the time-dependent solvers can compute - in addition to the basic forward solution - the sensitivity of a functional with respect to the control variables ξ evaluated at the final time t=T. The forward solution u{ξ} is a solution to the parameterized discrete forward problem where Λ{ξ} are the constraint Lagrange multipliers, or (generalized) reaction forces, corresponding to the constraints M. It is assumed that Q does not explicitly depend on Λ{ξ} .
+When you enable sensitivity analysis, the time-dependent solvers can compute - in addition to the basic forward solution - the sensitivity of a functional with respect to the control variables ξ evaluated at the final time t=T. The dependent variables, $u(\xi)$, depend on the controls, ξ , but for notational simplicity we will just write u in the following.
+Note that the objective cannot depend on time derivatives of the dependent variables, that is,

-$$Q = Q(u{\xi}, \xi, T) \tag{2-11}$$
+$$Q = Q(u(\xi), \xi) \tag{2-13}$$